What to Expect in 2023: Trends and Predictions for Compliance Download your report now!

 • In order to optimally serve you as our customer.
 This includes, in particular, communication with you by e-mail, mobile phone, landline number or fax.

 • To ensure smooth billing of the services provided.
 For this purpose, your personal data will be processed in order to be able to issue invoices.
-In addition, we will forward your personal data to our external service provider Atradius N.V., David Ricardostraat 1, 1066 JS Amsterdam, P.O.
-Box 8982 , 1006 JD Amsterdam, The Netherlands, in the event that invoices are not paid within the payment period.
+In addition, we forward your personal data to our external service provider Atradius N.V., David Ricardostraat 1, 1066 JS Amsterdam, P.O.
+Box 8982 , 1006 JD Amsterdam, The Netherlands, for the purpose of debt collection if invoices are not paid within the payment period.

 • To comply with our legal obligations.
 This includes, for example, the transmission of your personal data to the tax office.